aogavrilov/aogavrilov/README.md

 I'm a second-year CS student at ITMO University.

-Interested in Data Science and CV.
+Interested in DS and CV.

 You can contact to me on tg: https://t.me/aogavrilov

 ---
 ### Experience:
 - ML Engineering intern, Computer Vision at Mail.ru Group.
 Nov 2020 - May 2021